LIVE TRAINING

 All participants in the EU's financial industry, including those who market products into the EU, should understand why and how the SFDR will affect their investment and other financial activities.
 Entities should keep up with updates as there have been notable delays with SFDR implementation.

-Our high-level guide will go over information businesses should know about the SFDR.
+Our high-level explainer guide will go over information businesses should know about the SFDR.
 Review the EU’s official SFDR text (Regulation (EU) 2019/2088) for more detailed information.

-Who Needs To Follow The SFDR?
+Who Needs to Follow The SFDR?

 The SFDR's broad scope applies to all financial advisers (FAs) and financial market participants (FMPs) based in the EU.